AbbyHumphreys/Derby-Dual/README.md

 ## Known Bugs
 - There is a a warning displaying in the console on the live page.
 This error seems to be because GitHub hosted pages disable googles 3rd party cookie alternative FLoC, which then throws this error.
 The error doesn't affect the site in any way.
 ![Interest Cohort Error Message](/assets/images/readme-images/interest-cohort-error-message.webp "Error Message")

+# TESTING
+Extensive testing was conducted and documented in [Testing.md](TESTING.md)

 # WISHLIST
 - Change colors displayed according to which team selected